phreakazoid21/autolink-ai/README.md

 # 🔗 LLM AutoLinker

-**LLM AutoLinker** is an Obsidian plugin that uses a Large Language Model (LLM) to automatically identify and wrap thematically relevant phrases, people, and concepts in `[[wikilinks]]` — helping you build a smarter, more connected knowledge graph with zero manual effort.
+**LLM AutoLinker** is a plugin that uses a Large Language Model (LLM) to automatically identify and wrap thematically relevant phrases, people, and concepts in `[[wikilinks]]` — helping you build a smarter, more connected knowledge graph with zero manual effort.

 ---